daveyb/ansible/README.md

 # daveyb's Ansible Playbook

-This is my personal (and always a WIP) Ansible playbook for setting up and enforcing a consistent config on my computers.
+This is my personal (and always a WIP, beware the monsters) Ansible playbook for setting up and enforcing a consistent config on my computers.

 Out-of-the-box, the plays will run on `localhost`, but it can be configured to run on remote *nix machines as well.